ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### OAuth2 Inbound Authentication and Authorization

-Ballerina supports OAuth2 Authentication and Authorizations for services.
-The `http:BearerAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credential from the header value which is `Bearer <token>`.
-Then the extracted credential will be passed to the initialized AuthProvider and get validated.
-The `oauth2:InboundOAuth2Provider` is used to validate the credential passed by the AuthHandler against the introspection endpoint configured at `oauth2:IntrospectionServerConfig`, which is provided by the user.
+Ballerina supports OAuth2 Authentication and Authorization for services.
+The `http:BearerAuthHandler` is used to extract the HTTP `Authorization` header from the request and extract the credentials from the header value, which is the `Bearer <token>`.
+Then, the extracted credentials will be passed to the initialized AuthProvider to get them validated.
+The `oauth2:InboundOAuth2Provider` is used to validate the credentials passed by the AuthHandler against the introspection endpoint configured at `oauth2:IntrospectionServerConfig`, which is provided by the user.

-OAuth2 token validation requires several additional configurations for `oauth2:IntrospectionServerConfig` including:
+OAuth2 token validation requires several additional configurations for the `oauth2:IntrospectionServerConfig` including:

 * `url` - URL of the introspection server.
 * `tokenTypeHint` - A hint about the type of the token submitted for introspection.
-* `clientConfig` - HTTP client configurations which calls the introspection server.
+* `clientConfig` - HTTP client configurations, which calls the introspection server.

-`oauth2:IntrospectionServerConfig` record should be provided into `oauth2:InboundOAuth2Provider` when initializing and the initialized `oauth2:InboundOAuth2Provider` is passed to the `http:BearerAuthHandler` when initializing.
+The `oauth2:IntrospectionServerConfig` record should be provided into the `oauth2:InboundOAuth2Provider` when initializing and the initialized `oauth2:InboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.

 ```ballerina
 import ballerina/http;